 The restricted transfer pricing rule applies to cross-border related borrowing for income years beginning on and after 1 July 2018.
-This includes existing arrangements entered into before this date in which case, under section GC 19, the interest rate will be calculated at the date the loan was entered into (or renewed, extended or renegotiated if this resulted in the interest rate being reset).
+This includes existing arrangements entered into before this date in which case, under section GC 19, the interest rate will be calculated at the date the loan was entered into (or renewed, extended or renegotiated if this resulted in the interest rate being reset) with application to income years starting on or after 1 July 2018.